fmatter/cariban_nps/overview.md

 > one-Compar-Indiv  3Pl  praise-1-Erg  that  like  another-Attr-Indiv  another-Attr-Indiv  this.Anim  again   another  like  that  like  3Pl  praise-1-Erg  Fut
 > ‘one by one I praise them like that, everyone differently.
 This one again will be different like that, I would praise them’</pre>

--   ? (are serö and waramadang coreferential?):
+-   unknown (are serö and waramadang coreferential?):

 > (ae-personal-narrative-011) Akawaio (Caesar-Fox 2003)
 > <pre>